Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - Responsive on all devices with a mobile-first design using the Materialize framework

-- Easy to use navigation bar located at the top of every page with a collapsible side navigation menu on mobile devices
+- An easy to use navigation bar located at the top of every page with a collapsible side navigation menu on mobile devices

-- Home page that explains the main purpose of the site
+- A home page with an about section that explains the purpose of the site

-- Dictionary page with a material collapsible component, a search function and a sort function
+- A dictionary page with a materialize collapsible component, search functionality and a sort button

 - Add, Edit and Delete word functionality

 - Login, Log Out and Sign Up functionality

-- Profile page that displays words the user has added to the dictionary
+- A profile page that displays words the user has added to the dictionary

-- Contact us page with an easy to use form to contact the site owner
+- A contact page with an easy to use form connected to EmailJS to allow anyone to contact the site owner

-- A footer located on every page with links to social media accounts, the contact us form and various Northern Ireland visitor websites
+- A footer located on every page with links to social media accounts, the contact us form and various different Northern Ireland visitor websites

 - A custom 404 error page

-- Various images of popular landmarks and visitor attractions in Northern Ireland used throughout the site

 ### Features left to be implemented

+- Rating/Voting System:

-- Dictionary/Profile
+- Favourites Section:
+  - This feature would allow users to add any of the words in the dictionary to a favourites section that would be located in their profile
+  - This will allow users to easily view some of their favourite words without having to search or scroll through the dictionary

-  - Voting/Rating Feature
+- County Categories:
-  - Add to Favorites Feature

-- Videos or Audio clips on word pronunciation

-- Contact Page
+- Pronunciation Feature:
-  - **Functioning Email Form with Flask Mail or EmailJS**
+  - This feature would allow users to hear how each of the words featured in the dictionary are pronounced

 [Contents](#contents)